1ijack/BatchMajeek/README.md

   - My use-case: remove leftover files/dirs from the temp directories
   - determines whether file is empty (by file size)
   - determines whether directory is empty.
 This detection is somewhat slow at the moment, I may improve the detection at a later date.

+## Other majeekal (and demoralizing) repos written by batchCraftsmen (or sorcerers)
+- [https://github.com/FrankWestlake/CMD-scripts](https://github.com/FrankWestlake/CMD-scripts) - a repo by Frank Westlake that turned [me](https://github.com/1ijack) into a jellyfish of despair